Employees’ Rights in Case of a Transfer of Undertaking

-Under the Labor Contract Law, when an employer decides major company matters that directly implicate the interests of employees, the employer should discuss such matters with the employee representative congress or its entire staff.
+When an employer decides major company matters that directly implicate the interests of employees, the employer should discuss such matters with the employee representative congress or its entire staff.
 It should only make a decision after consulting with the trade union or employee representatives.
 The consultation procedure is designed to give the trade union and employees a chance to express their opinions, but the employer has the authority to make the final decision.

-2. Requirements for Predecessor and Successor Parties
+Requirements for Predecessor and Successor Parties

-As discussed, a change of shareholders and a merger would not affect the performance of employment contracts and therefore neither the transferor nor the acquiring party is obliged to pay severance to employees.
+A change of shareholders and a merger would not affect the performance of employment contracts and therefore neither the transferor nor the acquiring party is obliged to pay severance to employees.
 However, in practice, employees often demand severance and even collectively oppose such transfer, because they misconstrue a change of shareholders as a termination of employment or they worry that their rights and interests will be impaired after the transfer.
 Therefore, to appease these employees, some acquiring parties may promise that they will not reduce employees’ compensation or benefits after the transfer and may even undertake to refrain from collective layoffs for a certain period (such as two years) following the consummation of the transfer of undertaking